 | Hardiness Zone | Cold hardy to at least #4 |

-| Sunlight | shaded areas |
+| Sunlight | Prefers partial to full shaded areas. |

 | Moisture | moist to wet |

-| Soil & Site | moist to wet |
+| Soil & Site | Moist to wet sites.
+I have seen it growing on a sandy lake shore. |

-| Fruit | thin banana-shaped seeds pods, explode when ripe, propelling seeds in all directions |
+| Fruit | The thin banana-shaped seed pods explode when ripe, propelling seeds in all directions.
+This is called ballistic seed dispersal. |

 | Dimensions | 3-5 feet in spread, over 3 feet in height |